AdobeDocs/campaign-standard.pt-BR/help/sending/using/about-deliverability.md

 Use os recursos oferecidos pelo Adobe Campaign para monitorar a capacidade de entrega da sua plataforma.

 O Adobe Campaign permite verificar o desempenho de seus deliveries por meio de um conjunto de indicadores em tempo real integrados. <!--For example, you can check the number of messages that are successfully executed, sent and delivered.
-You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->Você também pode criar relatórios totalmente personalizáveis e em tempo real para obter insights aprimorados sobre seus deliveries.
+You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->Você também pode criar relatórios totalmente personalizáveis e em tempo real para obter insights avançados sobre suas entregas.

 Para obter mais informações, consulte estas seções: